Saturday, 17 May 2025

 0.000

-Now all of Bulgaria's 14 entries from 2005 to 2023 inclusive are being taken into consideration, dividing its total of 23 points by 14 gives it an average of just 1.643 points per year it entered, pushing it way down the leader board to 29th out of 52.
-From 2005 to 2012 inclusive, and since then in 2015 and 2023, the Netherlands entered but failed to qualify, giving it a total of 63 entries to-date.
-Dividing its total of 143 points by 63 gives it an average of 2.270 points per year it entered, thereby putting it in 18th place, which ironically is a higher rank than when its total is divided by its number of grand final appearances (53).
+Now all of Bulgaria's 14 entries from 2005 to 2024 inclusive are being taken into consideration, dividing its total of 23 points by 14 gives it an average of just 1.643 points per year it entered, pushing it way down the leader board to 29th out of 52.
+From 2005 to 2012 inclusive, and since then in 2015 and 2023, the Netherlands entered but failed to qualify.
+In 2024, the Netherlands qualified for the Grand Final, but was disqualified on the morning of the Grand Final, and has therefore been treated as a semi-final only participation in 2024 for the purpose of this table.
+This gives the Netherlands a total of 64 entries to-date.
+Dividing its total of 143 points by 64 gives it an average of 2.234 points per year it entered, thereby putting it in 18th place, which ironically is a higher rank than when its total is divided by its number of grand final appearances (53).

 Back to the top